-One Senator said this was a way for terrorists to “create chaos on top of chaos”.
+One Senator said this was a way for terrorists to “create chaos on top of chaos.”

-Like many of these attacks on the grid, there is no way to tell when they might happen.
+As many of these attacks on the grid, there is no way to tell when they might happen.
 Only that if they do, there is going to be a lot of chaos as a country settles into darkness.

-A different threat to the power grid is one that is not posed by human, but rather, by nature and science, and is an EMP from a coronal mass ejection.
+A different threat to the power grid is one that is not posed by a human, but rather, by nature and science, and is an EMP from a coronal mass ejection.

 In 2012, our entire planet was on the brink of a doomsday apocalypse.
 That’s right, we were about to be sent back to the stone age from a massive solar storm.
 The cause was from our hot neighboring star, the Sun.
 It had one of its biggest solar flares and coronal mass ejections ever seen since scientists have been watching the Sun.

 What on earth is a coronal mass ejection you might ask?
 A coronal mass ejection (CME) is when a giant cloud of energy and solar plasma is blown away from the sun in a very large and violent eruption.
-This is a little different to solar flares which are bursts of light eruptions.
+This is a little different from solar flares which are bursts of light eruptions.
 Whether it affects us is largely based on where and when it happens, as it could completely miss Earth, or it could be directed right at us.

 When it happened in 2012, it just missed us.
 Had it have been a little closer, you would not be reading this.
 Why?
 Because a CME causes a gigantic rush of electrons through the atmosphere destroying everything electronic.
-The strength of a CME is likely to be far more effective than a manmade EMP from a bomb, and thus would have a much larger impact area.
+The strength of a CME is likely to be far more effective than a manmade EMP from a bomb and thus would have a much larger impact area.

-While we might have plans for grid down scenarios such as ones caused by hackers, a manmade EMP, or terrorism-based, when it comes to a CME, if directed at Earth, can have the EMP power of 20 million nuclear bombs.
+While we might have plans for grid-down scenarios such as ones caused by hackers, a manmade EMP, or terrorism-based, when it comes to a CME, if directed at Earth, can have the EMP power of 20 million nuclear bombs.